zenml-io/blog.zenml.io/_posts/2022-12-16-month-of-mlops-third-prize-cheque-easy.md

 ### Load config, model, processor
-Hugging Face's transformers library was being used to fine-tune the model.
+Hugging Face's [transformers library](https://huggingface.co/docs/transformers/index) was used to fine-tune the model.
 To setup the Donut model using `transformers` we needed to load the configuration required to instantiate the model, the processor associated with the model along with the actual pretrained model.

 ### Train Donut

 This step is used fine tune [Donut](https://huggingface.co/docs/transformers/model_doc/donut) on the training data.
-Pytorch-lightning is also used along with Hugging Face transformers and datasets libraries for the fine-tuning of the model.
+[Pytorch Lightning](https://www.pytorchlightning.ai/) is also used along with Hugging Face transformers and datasets libraries for the fine-tuning of the model.
 MLflow was used for experiment tracking as part of this step.
 It was used to log observed metrics during training as well as logging of the trained model at the end of the step.
 Since, MLFlow doesn't support Hugging Face transformer models by default, I had to write a [custom implementation](https://github.com/shivalikasingh95/cheque-easy/blob/main/steps/cheque_parser/train_donut/mlflow_pyfunc.py) using MLFlow's `pyfunc` module to support MLflow logging of the trained model.
 Additionally, this step also supports pushing of the trained model to the Hugging Face Hub.